-In Zen practice there is no line drawn between a daily life of mindful attention and the spiritual exercise of meditation.
+In Zen practice no line is drawn between a daily life of mindful attention and the spiritual exercise of meditation.
 Whether lecturing, giving private counseling, pointing out a mistake, or teaching by example, it is the purpose of our teachers to help each student find his or her own center in meditation, understand the Precepts in daily life, and bring an energetic mindfulness to all situations.
 Above all, they wish to help the students fully realize their own potential in practice.